 7) Are those charged with governance aware of any related party relationships or transactions that could give rise to instances of fraud and how does they mitigate the risks associated with fraud related to related party relationships and transactions?
 All Related Party Transactions are disclosed in the statement of Accounts as confirmed in the letter of representation.
 8) Are those charged with governance aware of any entries made in the accounting records of the organisation that it believes or suspects are false or intentionally misleading?
 No - the Letter of representation confirms that the financial statements are free of material misstatements, including omissions 9) Are those charged with governance aware of any organisational, or management pressure to meet revenue and capital budgets or other financial constraints?
-All Elected Members sit on Full Council and various scrutiny committees and have been kept abreast of, and consulted upon the financial outlook and budget setting.
-Extensive public consultation undertaken during the budget setting and specifically on the budget Savings proposals.
-In addition the External Voting Member is fully aware of the need to meet revenue and capital budgets or other constraints.
+Three Elected Members sit on the pension panel and are kept abreast quarterly on the global financial outlook and the performance/value of the pension fund.